Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 As we have seen in the previous chapter, it was thought that Japan's research strength in terms of the number of papers can be broadly understood as having undergone a general turn of the tide after the 2000s.

-So, how do academia themselves feel about the constraints in improving their research performance?
+Then, how do academia themselves feel about the constraints in improving their research performance?
 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) conducts a "Survey on Full-Time Equivalent Data at Universities, etc. " *5 about once every five years.
 The survey is originally conducted for the purpose of obtaining coefficients for adjusting the number of researchers at universities and other institutions to internationally comparable full-time equivalent data (full-time equivalent coefficients: FTE coefficients), but the survey includes a section on research performance.
-The survey categorizes the factors in which faculty members feel constrained in improving their research performance into four categories: research personnel, research hours, research environment, and research funding, and surveys the degree to which they feel constrained on a 5-point scale*6.
+The survey categorizes the factors that faculty members feel are constraining their research performance into four categories: research personnel, research hours, research environment, and research funding, and asks them to rate the degree to which they feel constrained by these factors on a 5-point scale*6.
 The most recent survey was conducted in FY 2018 and the results were released in June 2019.
 The results are shown in Figure 5.
 The majority of respondents (76.4%) indicated that "research time" was a constraint, followed by "research funding" (56.1%), "research personnel" (48.7%), and "research environment" (40.5%).

 • 5